project-fifo/docs/jingles/networking.rst

 .. image:: /_static/images/jingles/networks03.png

 1. Select an iprange to add to the network.
-2. Delete an iprange form a network.
+2. Delete an iprange from a network.
-3. Deletes the entire iprange.
+3. Delete the entire iprange.

 IP-Ranges
 #########